§ 141.67 – Limitations and reports.

 (1) Knows, or has reason to believe, the test has been compromised; or

-(2) Is notified by an FAA Flight Standards District Office that there is reason to believe or it is known that the test has been compromised.
+(2) Is notified by the responsible Flight Standards office that there is reason to believe or it is known that the test has been compromised.

 (e) A pilot school that holds examining authority must maintain a record of all temporary airman certificates it issues, which consist of the following information: